How to Achieve eCommerce Success Using PSS

 Key to Success #3 - Pricing

-Understanding what discounts can be applied when and where does seems to play a substantial role in dealer success.
+Understanding what discounts can be applied when and where does seem to play a substantial role in dealer success.
 This is most evident with the dealers that simply do NOT discount their pricing.
 Often times new dealers will come on board, create listings, then email us 90 days later saying that the program doesn't work.
-The first things we ask are; Is the dealer applying Price Overrides? and is the dealer using Pricing Rules ?
+The first things we ask are; Is the dealer applying Price Overrides? and is the dealer using Pricing Rules?

 - Get with your distributor reps and see where you can apply the most discounts or get the best pricing